Bill13579/buck/README.md

 **A Note About Volume:**<br/>
 **100% IS PROBABLY NOT THE BEST VOLUME!**<br/>
 The Kindle Touch is very quiet, and so there is software volume boosting going on.<br/>
-By default 100% is actually 190%.
+By default 100% is actually 150%.
 Although it works for some songs, I recommend<br/>
-sticking to **about 90%**.
+sticking to **about 90%** (although if you know a song works with 100, go for it!)<br/>
 It gives the best balance between loudness and compatibility with<br/>
 pretty much all songs.
 K, have fun listening!

 # Credits